mikeyaworski/Utility-Discord-Bot/README.md

 # Create your own webhook secret if you intend to use the webhook API routes and want them protected
 WEBHOOK_SECRET=...

+# Create your own CSRF secret if you intend to use the API routes by exposing the app over HTTP
+CSRF_SECRET=...

 # Slash Commands in development.
 Remove this during deployment.
 SLASH_COMMANDS_GUILD_ID=...